Anu-techy/Cyber-Security-Incident-Analysis/README.md

 **Introduction**

 India’s rapid digital transformation has led millions of users to rely on digital platforms for banking, communication, and commerce.
-While this growth fuels innovation, it also exposes the country to increasing cyber threats.
+This growth exposes the country to increasing cyber threats.
-Recognizing this, I chose to analyze real-world cybersecurity incident data to uncover meaningful patterns and insights that can guide effective cyber risk management.
+Recognizing this, I chose to analyze real-world cybersecurity incident data to uncover meaningful patterns and insights that can guide effective in cyber risk management.

 **Problem Statement**